Rutgers New Varieties

-Some growers do feel that planting at higher density helps with weed control and increases yield in the 2nd and 3rd year.
-Some mechanical planters are set to plant at a greater density.
+Some growers decide that planting at a higher density aids weed control and increases yield in the second and third year.
+Additionally, some mechanical planters are set to plant at a greater density.

-How early in the year can I plant the rooted plants into the bed?
+How early in the year can I plant rooted cuttings in the bed?

-Plants from our Inventory can be planted as early as you can get on the bed to work.
-The earlier the better, this is an advantage to plants purchased from inventory.
+Plants can be planted as early as you are able to do so.
+The earlier, the better; this is one advantage to plants purchased from our inventory.

 When is it too late to plant?

 Some of our customers have successfully planted rooted cuttings as late as September and October.
-However, we do not recommend planting later than late August so as the plants will develop more root mass to protect them from wave displacement in flooded beds.
+However, we do not recommend planting later than late August.
+In this way, the plants will develop greater root mass, protecting them from wave displacement in flooded beds.

 A Sfoggia transplanter (or machines of a similar design) is one viable method.
 Each carousel being filled by a worker supplies plants to two rows simultaneously.
-Growers report that each worker riding the transplanter will plant up to 20,000 plants per day.
-These transplanters usually require use of the individual tapered cell trays.
+Growers report each worker riding a transplanter will plant up to 20,000 plants per day.
+These transplanters usually require the use of individual, tapered cell trays.

-Can I plant more than 1 variety in the same bed?
+Can I plant more than one variety in the same bed?

 How deep should I plant rooted cuttings?

-Rooted cutting should be planted deeper than they were in the tray.
+Rooted cuttings should be planted deeper than they were planted in the tray.
 This will facilitate rooting of new shoots.
-IP provides a planting diagram with the orders.

 After planting rooted cuttings, how much and how often should I fertilize?

-IP will provide detailed fertilizer recommendation with the plant material that take your specific circumstances into account.
+Integrity Propagation provides detailed fertilizer recommendations with your plant material, taking your specific circumstances into account.

 How often should I irrigate the beds?

-We can ship them whenever you are ready to receive them.
+We are able to ship your order any time you are ready to receive them.

-Growers have reported yields well over 600 barrels/acre for all three varieties.
-Fresh fruit variety, Scarlet Knight yields are usually slightly higher than Stevens
+Growers have reported yields well over 600 barrels/acre for Crimson Queen®, Mullica Queen®, and Demoranville® varieties.
+Yields from the fresh fruit variety, Scarlet Knight®, are generally slightly higher than Stevens.

 What is FLVI?

-If we buy the minimum acreage can we use it to establish more acreage?
+If I buy the minimum acreage, may I utilize it to establish more acreage?

-Why doesn’t IP raise Foundation Level Stevens plant material?
+Why doesn’t Integrity Propagation raise Foundation Level Stevens plant material?

-The variety Stevens has been an excellent variety in cranberry business and also served as an excellent parent in its pure form, however, there is not much of an incentive to create Foundation Level Stevens because their productivity is much lower than the Rutgers New Variety releases.
+Stevens has historically proven to be an excellent variety in our industry.
+Additionally, Stevens has served as an excellent parent in its pure form.
+Notwithstanding these facts, there is little incentive to create Foundation Level Stevens, as their productivity is significantly lower than Rutgers New Variety releases.

 Do you ship plants to British Columbia?